influxdata/docs-v2/content/influxdb/cloud/account-management/multi-user/invite-user.md

 your InfluxDB Cloud organization.

 {{% note %}}
-You can not invite someone who already has an account.
-Users on the free plan are limited to one organization.
+You cannot invite someone who already has an account.
+Users on the Free Plan are limited to one organization.
 {{% /note %}}

 - [Invite a user](#invite-a-user)